 Olympic gold medalist and national champion Dominique Moceanu, a teammate of Strug’s in 1996 and also now a parent, was the first elite to file a formal grievance with USA Gymnastics — the governing body for the sport — about unethical behavior.
 Last year, the organization released a massive report by former federal prosecutor Deborah Daniels that proved Moceanu’s complaints were not only valid, but more widespread than previously acknowledged.

-In a phone interview with Moceanu last year, she.
+In a phone interview with Moceanu last year, she spoke about what elite gymnasts understood to be a code of not just silence, but quieting of those who do speak up.
 She said her husband, a fellow gymnast, “always believed everything I said,” even when she felt like no one else did.

 It’s why she’s particularly passionate about standing up for others fighting the same battle now.